timtomch/library-openrefine/index.md

 Even though the lesson was developed with librarians in mind, the concepts introduced should be applicable to other topics as well.

-The lesson materials are based on the [Library Carpentry OpenRefine for librarians lesson](https://data-lessons.github.io/library-openrefine/), which to the time of this writing is still being developed.
+The lesson materials are based on the [Library Carpentry OpenRefine for librarians lesson](https://data-lessons.github.io/library-openrefine/) (work in progress).
 > ## Prerequisites
 >
 > No particular skills are required to follow this lesson, although a general knowledge of